Welpike/codelegion/README.md

 All features : https://miro.com/app/board/uXjVMN85tNE=/ (I will not all do them)

-Stack : laravel + svelte
+Stack :
+- laravel
+- svelte
+- tailwind

 Features that I choose :
 - content creation (authors = users)